 The District is intended to serve as the "Taxing District" while District No. 1 is intended to serve as the "Operating District".
-The District collects property and specific ownership taxes, and on a yearly basis remits payments to District No. 1 for the purpose of funding operational expenses and the retirement of long-term debt.
+The District collects property and specific ownership taxes, and on a yearly basis remits payments to District No. 1 for the purpose of funding operational expenses and funding capital projects.